LetMeR00t/TA-thehive-cortex/README.md

 * **Password**: The password field must be filled with **a valid API key** to use for authentification/

 ![](images/accounts.png)
-This image is an example of one registered account named "Splunk_TheHive3"
+*This image is an example of one registered account named "Splunk_TheHive3"*

+### TheHive/Cortex instances

 Once you've done that, you can configure all your instances.
 An instance is an endpoint representing a TheHive or Cortex instance.
 1. Go to the **TheHive/Cortex application > Settings > Instances** (in the navigation bar)